 I have a diverse background in Social Work, Ministry, Senior Care, Arts Management and Professional Sports.
 I earned a Bachelors Degree in Child Family and Community Service from Sangamon State University (now the University of Illinois, Springfield) in Springfield, Illinois and have earned a Masters Degree in Leadership and Communication from Gonzaga University in Spokane, WA.
 I am proud of my six years in the seminary and have studied Theology at Sacred Heart School of Theology in Hales Corners, Wisconsin.
 I have always enjoyed the dialogue that comes with higher education and I am currently studying Leadership and Communication at Gonzaga University in Spokane, Washington.
 My thesis will be centered around Caregiver/Caregiving stress.

 My passion centers around advocacy in all the things that I do.
 When we are entrusted to the care of others, there is no better honor.
 Leaders do not seek responsibility, leaders are drawn to responsibility when they realize how their talents, skills and abilities can make a difference.
-I have been fortunate enough to serve on the advisory committee for the Noble A. McArtor Adult Day Care Center and Metro SAGE of St. Louis.
-Two organizations that are making a difference in the lives of LGBT seniors and their caregivers.

 I am a proponent of a holistic approach to good health and spirituality.
 Theologically trained, I view religion and spirituality as separate.
 Church communities are healthy when they promote diversity, dignity and acceptance.
 Down to earth and pragmatic, I am able to see different viewpoints, work within a consensus while building bridges instead of roadblocks.